serkankartal/MLP-3D-PlantSeg/README.md

 # AI-Driven Background Segmentation for 3D Plant Phenotyping

 This repository contains the workflow, visual outputs, and evaluation results of an AI-based method for background segmentation from 3D plant scans.
-The full source code and trained model will be released after the acceptance and publication of the associated paper.

 ---

 ## Paper and Citation